 Unauthorised encampment on land owned by the Parish Council.

-The policy of Salford Priors Parish Council is to evict unauthorised vehicles as promptly as practical.
-The cost of removal shall be met by the Parish Council and authorised at the monthly meetings in the normal manner.
-The procedure for removal can be authorised by the Clerk in conjunction with the Chairman or in the absence of the Chairman the Vice-Chairman or in their absence any two Parish Councillors, or three Councillors if the Clerk is unavailable.
+The policy of Salford Priors Parish Council is to take appropriate and proportionate steps to recover possession of Parish Council land from unauthorised occupants as promptly as practicable, having regard to legal advice and the circumstances of the encampment.

+The cost of removal shall be met by the Parish Council and authorised in accordance with the Council's Financial Regulations and applicable delegated powers.

+The procedure for recovery of possession can be authorised by the Clerk in conjunction with the Chairman or in the absence of the Chairman the Vice-Chairman or in their absence any two Parish Councillors, or three Councillors if the Clerk is unavailable.

-Parish Councillors and the Parish Clerk should not approach the encampment.
+Parish Councillors and the Parish Clerk should not approach or confront, negotiate with or otherwise engage directly with the occupants.
+Any inspection of Parish Council land should only take place where it is safe and appropriate to do so.

 In the event of an unauthorised encampment the following procedure should be initiated.